absolute-quantum/cats-blender-plugin/README.md

 - **General:**
   - Fixed some bugs
   - Fixed objects getting unhidden when doing any cats operation in 2.80+
   - Updated mmd_tools

-#### 0.16.1
-- Fixed export warning bug

-#### 0.16.0
-- **Cats is now fully compatible with Blender 2.81!**
-- **Importer**:
-  - Added support for ZIP files
-    - It will only extract the zip if importable models are found
-    - If multiple models are found in the zip, you can select the one you want in a popup window
-    - Japanese zip files will be extracted with the correct encoding
-  - Models can now be imported with Cats via the Windows command shell
-- **Fix Model**:
-  - Hips bone will now be larger than before, to comply with the VRChat recommendations
-    - Read through them here: https://docs.vrchat.com/docs/full-body-tracking
-  - FFXIV models are now compatible
-  - Added "Fix Materials" option in Blender 2.80 and higher
-    - This will apply some VRChat related fixes to materials
-    - This has always been done in Fix Model but now you can turn it off
-- **Model Options**:
-  - Remove Doubles no longer effects meshes with no shapekeys
-- **Custom Model Creation**:
-  - Added "Join Meshes" option
-  - Merge Armatures and Attach Mesh no longer require a mesh on the armature
-  - Fixed bones from the merge armature sometimes getting unintentionally deleted
-- **Optimization**:
-  - Added manual download button if Material Combiner is outdated
-- **Copy Protection**:
-  - Removed Copy Protection panel
-    - It is no longer a good method for protecting against cache ripping and it can cause performance and lighting issues
-- **General**:
-  - Armatures will no longer be forced into rest position after any action
-  - Fixed armatures sometimes not getting detected
-  - Small bug fixes
-  - Updated mmd_tools

 Read the full changelog [here](https://github.com/michaeldegroot/cats-blender-plugin/releases).